 Robots are becoming an integrated part of daily life.
-My name is Colin Lewis, a Behavioral Economist and Data Scientist who provides research and advisory services in automation, robotics and artificial intelligence.
+My name is Colin Lewis, a Behavioral Economist who provides research and advisory services in automation, robotics and artificial intelligence and their impact on society.

 Whilst there are concerns about technology and automation displacing many from the workplace I have an optimism for the future and believe the attempt to better the world for all humanity is hidden somewhere within the automated robotic economy.